MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 3. Follow the instructions on your [!include[pn-hololens](../includes/pn-hololens.md)].

 Each user will need to do this calibration after logging into the device.
-If [!include[pn-hololens](../includes/pn-hololens.md)] is running Windows Holographic for Business edition, the IPD setting will be saved on the device.
+If [!include[pn-hololens](../includes/pn-hololens.md)] is running [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Holographic for Business edition, the IPD setting will be saved on the device.
 When the user logs into the same [!include[pn-hololens](../includes/pn-hololens.md)], their IPD setting will be applied automatically even after switching users—they won’t need to recalibrate.
-If [!include[pn-hololens](../includes/pn-hololens.md)] is running Windows Holographic edition, however, user settings aren’t saved, because this version of the operating system is designed for a single user.
+If [!include[pn-hololens](../includes/pn-hololens.md)] is running [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Holographic edition, however, user settings aren’t saved, because this version of the operating system is designed for a single user.
 Each time you switch users, you’ll need to recalibrate the device.

 To determine which version of the operating system you’re using on [!include[pn-hololens](../includes/pn-hololens.md)]: